 Regular exercise is an essential part of a healthy lifestyle and it’s just as important during pregnancy.
 Exercising at least 2-3 times a week is proven to improve your physical and mental health.
 Women who have exercised regularly prior to pregnancy can continue most activities.
 If you haven’t exercised regularly, pregnancy is a good reason to start.

-Benefits of exercise during pregnancy:
+Benefits of exercise in pregnancy